uzaaz/uzaaz.github.io/_posts/2025-11-28-Elastic-evtx-ingestion-using-winlogbeat.md

 ---

-### 🚀 Project Overview

-Source files [Repository][link-repo].

-This project demonstrates a robust pipeline for ingesting and analyzing forensically collected Windows Event Log files (`.evtx`) into the Elastic Stack (Elasticsearch, Kibana) using **Winlogbeat**.
+🚀 **Project Overview**: This project demonstrates a robust pipeline for ingesting and analyzing forensically collected Windows Event Log files (`.evtx`) into the Elastic Stack (Elasticsearch, Kibana) using **Winlogbeat**.
 This process is critical in digital forensics and security operations for efficient threat hunting and evidence review.

 The pipeline is automated using a PowerShell script to iterate through multiple EVTX files, ensuring each file is treated as a new source for proper ingestion and analysis.